mjliu99/BioSDM/README.md

-# Scalable diffusion model (BioSDM)
+# BrainSTORE
-BioSDM is designed for bio-topological brain graph representation learning
+We propose a novel scalable diffusion model for bio-topological representation learning on brain graphs (BrainSTORE)